 With these changes and necessities, the average adult uses the internet for about six hours every day, looking for information and doing some form of online work.
 This includes disabled people who may use the information for the reasons mentioned above.

 So take the example of visually impaired users who want to find something or some information online.
 They generally use the help of assistive technologies like screen readers to access online information.

 If they land on your website and cannot access it, they lose the privilege of visiting and using it.
 Besides, this cannot be very pleasant to disabled users as they cannot access your site to gain information or do business with you.

-For reasons like this, the disabled may opt to file a case against you for an inaccessible website.
+For reasons like this, the disabled may file a case against you for an inaccessible website.
 This claim that they make is called an ADA website lawsuit.

-What is American Disabilities Act or ADA compliance?
+What is the American Disabilities Act or ADA compliance?

 ADA is the Americans with Disabilities Act acronym and is a federal law protecting people with disabilities.
 It states that your website should comply with the ADA and provide equal access to everyone to your web content.

 With over a billion people suffering from some disability, this is a critical act ensuring equal web accessibility to everyone.